Consumption in Finland

 Finland - Consumption

-With regard to the year ahead, analysts at the EIU reflected:
+On the outlook for the Finnish economy ahead, analysts at the EIU commented:

 Finland - Consumption Data